-FAQ 9: How can estimates about the VC be developed when primary data cannot be collected from VC counterparties?
+FAQ 10: How can estimates about the VC be developed?

-108.130.
-As discussed in paragraph 28 above, primary VC information is not required for all disclosures in the sustainability statement.
-However, where Where the undertaking determines that VC information is required and primary data (i.e., directly collected from the actor in the VC) is not available after making reasonable effort, estimated data can be used.
+171. As discussed in paragraph 28 above, primary VC information is not required for all disclosures in the sustainability statement.
+Where the undertaking determines that VC information is required and primary data (i.e., directly collected from the actor in the VC) is not available after making reasonable efforts, estimated data can be used.

-109.131.
-When collecting the necessary information from counterparties in the VC is not possible after reasonable effort, ESRS require that the reporting undertaking estimate the missing information, ln estimating the missing information, ESRS require using internal and external information.
-Such estimates can be used either for assessing material IROs, or for disclosing metrics in the VC, as outlined in ESRS 1 Chapter 5.2.
-When assessing material IROs in the VC, a combination of primary (i.e. directly collected from the actor in the VC) and estimated data (using secondary data as input) can be employed.

-110:132.
-Secondary data include data from indirect sources, sector-average data, sample analyses, market and peer groups data, other proxies, or spend-based data.
+- 172. In estimating the missing information, ESRS require using internal and external information.
+Such estimates can be used either for assessing material IROs or for disclosing metrics in the VC, as outlined in ESRS 1 Chapter 5.2.
+When assessing material IROs in the VC, a combination of primary data (i.e., directly collected from the actor in the VC) and estimated data (using secondary data as input) can be employed. - 173.
+Secondary data include data from indirect sources, sector-average data, sample analyses, market and peer groups data, other proxies and spend-based data.